Equality Statement and Information

 - To allow equal access to information for all parents

-Please click on the document below to read our school Equality Policy
+Please click here to read our school Equality Policy

 Wykebeck Primary School Vision and Values